 Seriously though, it’s no longer that you should have a mobile-optimized website, you must have one, and if you don’t, then don’t expect many millennial travelers to be booking rooms.

-To keep this simple – every step of the travel experience must be supported digitally.
+To keep this simple and embrace Millennial travel trends – every step of the travel experience must be supported digitally.

 You may also enjoy: Millennials and Technology Go Together Like Wine and Cheese